-I graduated in 2013 and initially found it really difficult to get a clinical role after graduating and it took me two years to get started.
+I graduated in 2013 and initially found it really difficult to get a clinical role after graduating, and it took me two years to get started.
 The first thing I did after graduating was volunteer on a neuropsychiatric unit before getting a job as an Assistant Psychologist for one day a week.
-In this role I was working with eating disorder patients where I was delivering low intensity CBT.
+In this role, I was working with eating disorder patients where I was delivering low-intensity CBT.

 Alongside that, I got a job as a Mental Health Care Support Worker in an inpatient unit.
 I initially wasn’t keen on the job, but I found it a really valuable experience.
 It was a really intense environment where you get to learn how to deal with challenging situations which is a great skill to have.

-From there, I moved to London where I got a full time job as an Assistant Psychologist for an eating disorder service where I was delivering group therapy sessions, individual CBT sessions, and conducting some research too which was actually published.
+From there, I moved to London where I got a full-time job as an Assistant Psychologist for an eating disorder service where I was delivering group therapy sessions, individual CBT sessions, and conducting some research too which was actually published.

 After that, I did a master’s in abnormal clinical psychology which took me to my current role which is an Assistant Psychologist in an early intervention service for young people with psychosis.
 It’s for people between the age of 14 and 35 who have just had their first episode of psychosis.
-The aim of the service to try and manage relapse and reduce risk.
-I deliver low intensity CBT and DBT, conduct psychiatric assessments and also evaluate the service to make sure that people are being referred to the right service are getting the right treatment for their needs.
+The aim of the service is to try and manage relapse and reduce risk.
+I deliver low-intensity CBT and DBT, conduct psychiatric assessments and also evaluate the service to make sure that people are being referred to the right service are getting the right treatment for their needs.

 I’m leaving that job in September and moving back to London as I’ve got a place on a Clinical Training Doctorate.